LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

      * As soon as the push happens, the new commit appears on the pull request page.

   7. The "Conversation Tab" is where you can reply to previous comments.
-  8. Notice the reply comment, that says the issue has been fixed.
+  8. Notice the reply comment that says the issue has been fixed.

   .. figure:: figures/reply-after-fixing-code.png
     :alt: Conversation tab showing comment and reply.